Are you emotionally enmeshed with an authority?

 facts, or by ignoring the consequences of their own compliance.

-If you were to justify your obsessions and convince yourself that you are
+If you justify your obsessions and convince yourself that you are

 somehow special or chosen, then some of the